openem-team/openem/doc/tutorial.md

 ## Installation

 OpenEM is distributed as a native Windows library or as a Docker image.
 See below for your selected option.

+    Warning: The windows binary releases have been deprecated as of version 0.1.3.

+    Refer to the python deployment library.

 ### Windows